NF204546/botvac-wifi/README.md

 # botvac-wifi
 forked from HawtDogFlvrWtr/botvac-wifi

-###As an enthusiast of the software framework, solve individual problems and create problems at the same time.
+###As a fan of the software framework, solve individual problems and create problems at the same time.

 1."void setbothibernate()" solves the problem of not sleeping when installing esp8266 module in Neato botvac.